wmedlar/corebernetes/docs/installation.md

 EOF
 ```

 That's all!
-If you ran into any trouble along the way let me know in [an issue], but otherwise I hope you enjoy your new CoreOS box.
+If you ran into any trouble along the way let me know in [an issue][github-issue], but otherwise I hope you enjoy your new CoreOS box.

 Check back in a few weeks to see how far I've come getting a Kubernetes cluster running!